 - – The idea of having walls around you, keeping roving eyes from drifting over to your work and “your space” promotes a feeling of security in some.

-- – Noise reduction.
+- – Noise reduction and less chatter.

 - – For some, an enclosed space also translates into a larger amount of floor space which is seen as a perk.

 These are some of the general benefits of both types of work environments.
 However, recent research revealed that preference for open or enclosed work environments was based on work style and the type of work the individual performs.
 For example, computer programmers, who tend to be more social and collaborative at work, preferred the open-plan office while software developers and engineers, whose work tends to require higher levels of concentration and freedom from distraction preferred an enclosed private office.